phaustin/a301_eoas/notebooks/week8/goes_true_color.md

-We can zoom the map to a lon/lat box by specifying a new extent for the axis between -114.5 - -108.25 deg Lon and 36-43 deg Lat  -- Salt Lake City, Utah The map crs is switched to PlateCarree, which is ok at the small scale (where the lat/lon parallels are basically straight lines)
+We can zoom the map to a lon/lat box by specifying a new extent for the axis between -114.5 - -108.25 deg Lon and 36-43 deg Lat  -- Salt Lake City, Utah The axis crs is switched to PlateCarree, which is ok at this small scale (where the lat/lon parallels are basically straight lines)

 ```{code-cell} ipython3
 fig = plt.figure(figsize=(8, 8))